1BobC/carpetP/README.md

 "Complete conditional execution practise in erster file up to Multiway with elif(s)" "Complete Multiway puzzle No 1 and No 2 (will they print?)
 Start the try / except Structure" "Complete Start / try structures including user input.
 Summary so far - Comparison operators, Indentation, One-way decisions, Two-way decisions, Nested decisions, Multiway decisions (elif), Try /except to eliminate errors"
+"Start Ch 4 loops and iterations still in ersterP, first simple function and re-use" "Complete simple function and re-use, built in functions max and min, type conversion int and float, string."
+"Self-build functions "